- CLB has served the youth of our province continuously since 1892!

 ‣ Originally built in 1910 at a cost of $16,000

 ‣ Totally destroyed in the Harvey Road fire in December 1992

 ‣ New Armoury built on the same site, opened two years later in December 1994

 ‣ Offered free of charge to Newfoundland for some 12 years to form and train the Royal Newfoundland Regiment in WWI and WWII.

 ‣ Troops were led by the CLB Band to the old Reid Railway Station on Water Street or to the waterfront for embarkation.

-‣ Used to stable horses for the RCMP Musical Ride
+‣ Armoury once used as a stable to house the horses for the RCMP Musical Ride

 - CLB was a major contributor to the Royal Newfoundland Regiment in both WWI and WWII